-When deploying to vSphere based cloud zones, customization specifications can apply guest operating system settings at deployment time.
+When deploying to vSphere based cloud zones in Automation Assembler, customization specifications can apply guest operating system settings at deployment time.

 The customization specification must exist in vSphere, at the target that you deploy to.

 Edit the cloud template code directly.
-The following example points to a
+The following example points to an

-resources: WebTier: type: Cloud.vSphere.Machine properties: name: wordpress cpuCount: 2 totalMemoryMB: 1024 imageRef: 'Template: ubuntu-18.04' customizationSpec: 'cloud-assembly-linux' resourceGroupName: '/Datacenters/Datacenter/vm/deployments'
+resources: WebTier: type: Cloud.vSphere.Machine properties: name: wordpress cpuCount: 2 totalMemoryMB: 1024 imageRef: 'Template: ubuntu-18.04' customizationSpec: 'automation-assembler-linux' folderName: '/Datacenters/Datacenter/vm/deployments'

 Whether to use customization specifications or cloudConfig commands